 - Complete forms in accordance with company procedures

 Overall employment of secretaries and administrative assistants is expected to grow 8 percent from 2017 to 2023.
 Employment growth, however, will differ by occupational specialty.

 - Office Technician

-The median annual wage for secretaries and administrative assistants was $38,260 in May 2013.
+The median annual wage for secretaries and administrative assistants was $36,081 in 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $21,730, and the top 10 percent earned more than $55,960.

 Although secretaries and administrative assistants work in nearly every industry, many are concentrated in schools, hospitals, government agencies, and legal and medical offices.
 Most work full time in comfortable office settings.

 - Customer Service

 - Record Keeping / Data Entry

 - Power Point

 - Externships/Internships will be offered to qualified students